 From the moment someone lands on your website they’re going to be reading your content and if this content is not on point, you’re going to be losing lots of potential revenues.

-In this blog post, I’m going to touch on all the key aspects of copywriting how you can turbo charge your own copywriting so that it increases your bottom line.
+In this blog post, I’m going to touch on all the key aspects of copywriting and how you can turbo charge your own copywriting so that it increases your bottom line.
 Profits.

 What exactly does a copywriter do?